YBL123/sei-group-project/README.md

 ### Comments

-*  able to do so on plant page
+Users are able to comment on plants on each plant page.

-* back
+### Back

 /// comment schema ///